DST-Det: Simple Dynamic Self-Training for Open-Vocabulary Object Detection: Introduction

 Typical solutions of OVOD rely on pre-trained VLMs~\cite{CLIP, ALIGN}.
-These VLMs have been trained on large-scale image-text pairs and possess \textit{strong} zero-shot classification capability.
+These VLMs have been trained on large-scale image-text pairs and possess strong zero-shot classification capability.
 Prior works~\cite{ovr-cnn, gu2021open_vild, detic} have attempted to leverage VLMs for OVOD by replacing learned classifiers in traditional detectors with text embeddings derived from VLMs.
 Leveraging VLMs' exceptional zero-shot classification ability enables the detector to assign objects to novel classes based on their semantic similarity to the embedded text representations.
-Moreover, several recent approaches~\cite{gu2021open_vild, VLDet,wu2023baron} aim to distill knowledge from VLMs by aligning individual region embeddings with visual features extracted from VLMs via diverse distillation loss designs.
-This alignment process facilitates the transfer of semantic understanding from VLMs to the object detectors.
+This is the default operation for all OVOD methods.
+Moreover, several recent approaches~\cite{gu2021open_vild, VLDet,wu2023baron} aim to distill knowledge from VLMs by aligning individual region embeddings extracted from VLMs via diverse distillation loss designs.
+This alignment strategy transfers zero-shot capability from VLMs to the object detectors.
 Additionally, some studies~\cite{Kuo2022FVLMOO, xu2022odise,yu2023fcclip, wu2023cora} attempt to build open-vocabulary detectors directly upon frozen visual foundation models.
-Although these methods have demonstrated impressive performance in detecting novel objects, a substantial gap exists between training and testing for novel classes when the vocabulary size~\cite{lvis_data,wang2023v3det} is larger, since all novel classes are seen as background classes in training.
-For example, a more recent dataset V3Det~\cite{wang2023v3det} contains over 10,000 classes.
+While these methods have shown impressive results in detecting new objects, there is a significant gap between training and testing for novel classes.
+This is because, during training, all novel classes are considered background classes.
+This issue has a particularly crucial effect on datasets with extensive vocabulary sizes.
+For example, a more recent challenging dataset, V3Det~\cite{wang2023v3det}, contains over 10,000 classes.
 There are over 5,000 classes that are novel classes.
 However, during training, all these classes are treated as background.